 A few of the images showcased on the website for Patrick O'Connor Photography

 The photographs are now on display at Logan Airport in Boston in an installation spanning 235’ by 8’.
-The project and installation were recently covered by The Boston Globe, among other publications, and you can click here to read the story.
+The project and installation were recently covered by The Boston Globe, among other publications.

 For more information about the project visit deconstructingstigma.org. and please share with friends and family to help spread awareness.